Why Do My Gums Hurt in One Spot? Causes, Relief, and When to See a Dentist

 Sometimes, the problem is as simple as food stuck where your toothbrush or floss didn’t quite reach.
 Small particles can get lodged under the gumline, causing swelling and tenderness in one spot.

-If the pain appeared suddenly after eating and feels irritated rather than throbbing, trapped food could be the culprit.
+If the pain appears suddenly after eating and feels irritated rather than throbbing, trapped food could be the culprit.

 Gum Infection or Early Gum Disease